Papa The Great

-Papa The Great is a 2000 Indian Hindi-language drama film directed by K. Bhagyaraj.
-A remake of his own Tamil film Vaettiya Madichu Kattu (1998), it stars Krishan Kumar, Nagma and Master Bobby.
+Papa The Great is a 2000 Indian Hindi-language film directed by K. Bhagyaraj.
+A remake of his own Tamil film Vaettiya Madichu Kattu (1998), it stars Krishan Kumar, Nagma (reprising her role from the original) and Master Bobby.
 The film focuses on a meek man who lives a peaceful life with his wife and son.
 However, things contort after he witnesses a murder committed by a dreaded gangster.
 It was released on 28 July 2000 and failed commercially.

 Plot

 Jai Prakash, an engineer, lives peacefully with his wife Pooja and son Sonu.
 The latter believes his father is a macho, but this is not true; Jai is meek, to the point that he would surrender rather than fight.
 But when Jai witnesses a murder committed by the dreaded gangster Raka, he must find the courage to testify in court.